Article Translations: (Spanish)

 What Is Sleepwalking?

-Sleepwalkers' eyes are open, but they don't see the same way they do when they're awake and often think they're in different rooms of the house or different places altogether.
-Sleepwalkers tend to go back to bed on their own and they won't remember it in the morning.
+Sleepwalkers' eyes are open, but they don't see the same way they do when they're awake.
+They'll often think they're in different rooms of the house or different places altogether.
+Sleepwalkers tend to go back to bed on their own and they won't remember what happened in the morning.

-Researchers estimate that up to 15% of kids sleepwalk regularly.
-Sleepwalking may run in families and sometimes occurs when a person is sick, has a fever, is not getting enough sleep, or is stressed.
+Sleepwalking may run in families and sometimes happens when a person is sick, has a fever, is not getting enough sleep, or is stressed.

 Is Sleepwalking a Serious Problem?

-If sleepwalking occurs frequently, every night or so, it's a good idea for your mom or dad to take you to see your doctor.
-But occasional sleepwalking generally isn't something to worry about, although it may look funny or even scary for the people who see a sleepwalker in action.
+If sleepwalking happens a lot, every night or so, it's a good idea for your mom or dad to take you to see your doctor.
+But sleepwalking once in a while usually isn't something to worry about.
+Still, it may look funny or even scary for the people who see a sleepwalker in action.

-Although occasional sleepwalking isn't a big deal, it's important, of course, that the person is kept safe.
+It's important, of course, to keep a sleepwalker safe.
 Precautions should be taken so the person is less likely to fall down, run into something, or walk out the front door while sleepwalking.

 What Will the Doctor Do?

 For kids who sleepwalk often, doctors may recommend a treatment called scheduled awakening.
-This disrupts the sleep cycle enough to help stop sleepwalking.
-In rare cases, a doctor may prescribe medication to help someone sleep.
+This means your parent will gently wake you up a little before your usual sleepwalking time, which can help stop sleepwalking.
+In rare cases, a doctor may prescribe medicine to help someone sleep.

 Here are some tips to help prevent sleepwalking: